Guide to floating mouse cages

 All foam cages and mazes have 40 mm walls.

-Cleaning and storing the floating mouse cages
+Cleaning and storing the large mouse cages

 Carbon fiber cages